 Because automated meters use wireless radio transmitters to send and receive data, some customers have asked about possible negative health effects from associated radio frequency (RF) emissions.
 The most comprehensive scientific study to date, which investigates this topic, was completed by the California Council on Science and Technology in 2011, the results of which are published in their report entitled “Health Impacts of Radio Frequency from Automated Meters."

 The 2 primary conclusions of the report are as follows:

-- The FCC standard provides a currently accepted factor of safety against known thermally induced health impacts of advanced meters and other electronic devices in the same range of RF emissions.
-Exposure levels from advanced meters are well below the thresholds for such effects.
+- The FCC standard provides a currently accepted factor of safety against known thermally induced health impacts of automated meters and other electronic devices in the same range of RF emissions.
+Exposure levels from automated meters are well below the thresholds for such effects.

-- There is no evidence that additional standards are needed to protect the public from advanced meters.
+- There is no evidence that additional standards are needed to protect the public from automated meters.

 RF Energy Exposure

-- An advanced meter only sends and receives data for a few seconds each day.
-The rest of the time, it is effectively off, emitting no RF energy.
+- An automated meter only sends and receives data for a few seconds each day.
+The rest of the time, it is not transmitting data and therefore emitting no RF energy.

-- Advanced meters are low powered, generally 1 watt or less.
+- Automated meters are low powered, generally 1 watt or less.
 By comparison, a microwave oven draws anywhere from 300 to well over 1000 watts of power.

 - The strength of a radio wave decreases very rapidly with distance (the inverse square law) and people do not generally spend a great deal of time very near to their electric or water meters.
 That is quite different from a cell phone, which is held up to a person’s ear for minutes or hours at a time.

 Any discussion of the health implications of automated meters would be incomplete without acknowledging the environmental benefits of the advanced grid modernization as a whole.
 By using energy more efficiently, we reduce our emissions of greenhouse gasses and other pollutants.